 Stay in Cala Tarida if You want a good location for a family holiday, Safe swimming and a nice beach are important, You are looking for a choice of good restaurants.

-Cala Llonga is close to shopping and fine dining in Ibiza Town, and elegant yacht harbor in Santa Eulalia.
+Cala Llonga is a fantastic location for families with children and couples. it is close to shopping and fine dining in Ibiza Town, and elegant yacht harbor in Santa Eulalia.

 If you’re visiting Cala Llonga in the summertime, you will encounter a small market taking place on the promenade each Thursday evening.
 It has many stalls that sell jewelry, jewelry, fashion, accessories, and other beautiful souvenirs.